vaeb80/python-intro-to-dash-nyc-career-ds-102218/README.md

     }
 ```

-As we can see, our graph has a dictionary called `figure`, which has two attributes, `data` and `layout`.
+As we can see, first our graph has an `id` attribute.
+Although we wont be using the ID in this lab, this is a necessary attribute.
+Next, our graph has a dictionary called `figure`, which has two attributes, `data` and `layout`.
 Data, is the stuff we want to plot on our graph -- it has data points for the `x` and `y` axes as well as the type of graph  and the name of each grouping of data.
 The figure's layout arrtibute takes a title so we can give our graph a descriptive title -- pretty simple.

 Let's try building this out with the data we already have provided for us in the uber_data.py file.
 We can either import this data or copy it over to our app.py file.
-Once we have our data in place, we will give our graph the title, `"Uber Pricing in Brooklyn and Manhattan"` and then our graph should be good to go!
+Let's give our graph an `id` of "uber_data_" we have our data in place, we will give our graph the title, `"Uber Pricing in Brooklyn and Manhattan"` and then our graph should be good to go!
 Let's save our work and view our dash app in the browser again.

 ![preview of new dash app](https://learn-verified.s3.amazonaws.com/data-science-assets/dash_manhattan_brooklyn_uber_prices.png)